Set storage

 growpart /dev/vda 2

-If the `growpart` command is not properly executed, enter the following command to install the right package for the operating system:
+When the growpart command can't be run, enter the following command to install the appropriate package for the operating system.

 dnf install cloud-utils-growpart